eth0izzle/shhgit/README.md

 ```
 --clone-repository-timeout
         Maximum time it should take to clone a repository in seconds (default 10)
+--config-path
+        Searches for config.yaml from given directory.
+If not set, tries to find if from shhgit binary's and current directory
 --csv-path
         Specify a path if you want to write found secrets to a CSV.
 Leave blank to disable
 --debug
         Print debugging information
 --entropy-threshold
         Finds high entropy strings in files.
 Higher threshold = more secret secrets, lower threshold = more false positives.
 Set to 0 to disable entropy checks (default 5.0)
+--local
+        Specify local directory (absolute path) which to scan.
+Scans only given directory recursively.
+No need to have Github tokens with local run.
 --maximum-file-size
         Maximum file size to process in KB (default 512)
 --maximum-repository-size